Chapter 15.10

 15.10.240 Security for improvements required.

-In order to insure the proper installation of the improvements required by this chapter and in order to insure prompt payment of all persons supplying labor or materials to the subdividers or their contractors or subcontractors installing said improvements, the owners of property or the principal subdividers shall, prior to subdivision recordation or issuance of a building permit, deposit with the city, or a depository acceptable to the city, a cash escrow bond, or an improvement surety bond, furnished by a surety authorized to do business in the state of Utah and operating in good standing, conditioned on the requirements that installation of all required improvements are constructed within the required time and in accordance with the plans, specifications, time limitations and conditions relating thereto as approved by the city engineer or his/her designee.
+In order to ensure the proper installation of the improvements required by this chapter and in order to ensure prompt payment of all persons supplying labor or materials to the subdividers or their contractors or subcontractors installing said improvements, the owners of property or the principal subdividers shall, prior to subdivision recordation or issuance of a building permit, deposit with the city, or a depository acceptable to the city, a cash escrow bond, or an improvement surety bond, furnished by a surety authorized to do business in the state of Utah and operating in good standing, conditioned on the requirements that installation of all required improvements are constructed within the required time and in accordance with the plans, specifications, time limitations and conditions relating thereto as approved by the city engineer or his/her designee.

 15.10.250 Standards for construction drawings.